 As far as keeping ducks, they are fairly low maintenance.
 Contrary to popular belief, ducks don’t need a pond to swim in; they will be content splashing around in a kiddie pool.
 They are extremely cold-hardy and prefer being outdoors, so their housing doesn’t need to be elaborate, nor all that large.
 A small shed, dog house or playhouse can easily be converted to a serviceable duck house with minimal renovations—mainly a secure, predator-proof lock on the door and adequate ventilation with all openings covered with ½” welded wire to keep the ducks safe at night.

-Their house should be dry and draft-free to keep them out of the rain and wind, but other that and a pen to keep them safe from dogs, fox, coyotes, raccoon and other predators during the day, they don’t need much else to be happy and comfortable.
+Their house should be dry and draft-free to keep them out of the rain and wind, but other than that and a pen to keep them safe from dogs, fox, coyotes, raccoon and other predators during the day, they don’t need much else to be happy and comfortable.
 Ducks don’t roost on perches like chickens—instead they sleep on a bed of straw on the floor—and they don’t need nesting boxes in which to lay their eggs, since they prefer to make a nest on the floor.

 Ducklings require heat for the first few weeks until they grow their feathers.
 They should be fed chick feed for the first two weeks (although it’s recommended you add Brewer’s Yeast to it in a 2% ratio for the added niacin that the ducklings require to grow strong legs and bones), then chicken grower feed until they are almost ready to lay eggs at which time they will need a layer feed.
 Adult ducks can eat chicken feed and enjoy treats such as peas, lettuce and other leafy greens, watermelon and cucumbers.